Ilyushin Il-62: Operational history

 From 1970, Air France and Japan Air Lines wet-leased a number of Aeroflot Il-62s for long-haul services, and from 1971, KLM Royal Dutch Airlines operated nine Aeroflot-registered Il-62s for the Moscow-Amsterdam route (these planes wore joint Aeroflot/KLM markings).

 Due to strained relations between the Soviet Union and the US during the 1980s, in 1984 Aeroflot coordinated with Irish carrier Aer Lingus to use Shannon airport as a hub for connecting flights from Moscow and Leningrad to link with the Irish carrier's New York routes.
 Aeroflot was also granted rights to use Shannon for flights to Cuba and South America (Peru).
 From 1992 Irish tour operators contracted Aeroflot to carry tourists to the eastern US (Miami) and later to the Caribbean, Central America and Mexico, using Il-62Ms.
 On any given day, Shannon hosted up to eight Il-62s and Il-86s (in addition to Tu-154s and Tu-134s).
 By 1995/1996, Shannon was handling 2,400 Aeroflot transit flights carrying 250,000 passengers per annum (including government-registered Il-62Ms) with Aeroflot crews being housed near Shannon airport.
 By 1995, direct flights between Moscow and the US became possible and the use of Shannon as a hub declined.
 For its US west-coast air links (which began in 1991) Aeroflot Il-62s flew east to Anchorage from Moscow and several cities in the Russian Far East (Khabarovsk, Vladivostok, Magadan, and Yuzhno-Sakhalinsk), often continuing on to San Francisco.
 Trans-Pacific Il-62 flights between the Russian Far East and Anchorage continued until 2000.

 Il-62M/MKs remained popular for civilian service in Russia up until the economic recession of 2008.
 In late 2008, Russian-operated planes were removed from scheduled passenger operations due to a severe economic crisis affecting major operators Interavia Airlines, Dalavia and Domodedovo Airlines.
 As a result, Rossiya became the largest operator, but it uses the Il-62 for government service only.
-By September 2009 a total of 38 Il-62s (all versions) remained in service worldwide (compared with 88 planes in service in 2006), only one of which was the original series aircraft operating with Russian Air Force whilst others were M or MK-series aircraft.
-In 2011 Cubana retired its last civilian examples 33 years after receiving its first IL-62.
+By September 2009 a total of 38 Il-62s (all versions) remained in service worldwide (compared with 88 planes in service in 2006), only one of which was the original series aircraft operating with Russian Air Force while others were M or MK-series aircraft.
+In 2011 Cubana retired its last civilian examples 33 years after receiving its first Il-62.
 Some other airlines and governments also operate small numbers of the type.
 In 2013 DETA Air ceased operations of Il-62M.